 That's what I heard Rush calling it, so I started calling it that.

-Well yeah they're always throw that out there too I know it it it's never it's always been the case with people's you know if people talking uh that they're poor and they got two cars and and uh a cell phone and three phones at the house and whatever else they got going on and four television sets we have a whole different level of what's uh you know what what what makes us successful or not successful or the haves and have nots or or poor or not living the American dream.
+If people are talking that they're poor and they got two cars and a cell phone and three phones at the house and whatever else they got going on, four television sets, we have a whole different level of what makes us successful or not successful or the haves and have-nots or poor or not living the American dream.

-But Matt, as a uh as a Detroit uh I assume you're a Detroit city police officer.
+But Matt, as a Detroit, I assume you're a Detroit City police officer?

 We got to get you to stop calling your own city and mine New Fallujah.